 What initially attracted investors to your company?

 We are told it is our story and the experience of the team.
 We understand farming and the food chain deeply, the problems that exist including in agtech development.
-Bringing together data-science and experience from sectors including gaming, media and finance.
+Bringing together data-science and experience from sectors including legit money making games, media and finance.

 Our business model has been attractive to investors which is centred around incentivising a transformation in the food system.
 We are able to quantify impact and reward it explicitly.
 One of our first investors was Counteract, a carbon removal VC.
 They understand this space well and the potential for soil to remove carbon at scale.